 Here is a link to check out Rafael’s line of mouthpieces as well as more about his process when working on a mouthpiece.

 Brian Powell & Erik Greiffenhagen

 Like Rafael Navarro, both Brian and Erik studied under famous mouthpiece re-facer Ralph Morgan.
-I have play tested various mouthpieces from Meyer’s to Vandoren’s, to new Otto Link’s, and when I play tested the stock mouthpiece and one that Erik or Brain worked on, it was a completely different mouthpiece.
+I have play tested various mouthpieces from Meyer’s to Vandoren’s, to new Otto Link’s, and when I play tested the stock mouthpiece and one that Erik or Brian worked on, it was a completely different mouthpiece.

-In addition to the great mouthpiece work both Brain and Erik produce, they offer a line of mouthpieces that were inspired by such popular mouthpiece designs such as the vintage Meyer’s, Otto Link’s, and Selmer mouthpieces.
+In addition to the great mouthpiece work both Brian and Erik produce, they offer a line of mouthpieces that were inspired by such popular mouthpiece designs such as the vintage Meyer’s, Otto Link’s, and Selmer mouthpieces.

 Find out more at http://www.mouthpieceguys.com

 I have watched clips of Adam on YouTube and have heard from various saxophone players that Adam is the only guy they go to when it comes to refacing work.

 Adam started learning the trade from Jon Van Wie, who was a well-known mouthpiece re-facer and then began studying with Jon Van Wie’s teacher Ted Klum.
 In addition to Adam offering great mouthpiece refacing work, he is also a great player, which contributes to his ability to understand what the player is looking for in their mouthpiece.